smokingpun/smokingpun.github.io/_posts/2019-05-17-startup-content-audit.md

 ## Note down your key performance indicators (KPIs)

-Either link to your key performance indicators or cut and paste results for the last 6 months directly into your content audit document.
+Either link to your [key performance indicators](https://www.klipfolio.com/resources/articles/what-is-a-key-performance-indicator) or cut and paste results for the last 6 months directly into your content audit document.

+KPIs are important values that you can measure to see how well your business is doing.
+They could include paying customers, actual or monthly recurring revenue, organic search traffic, and customer lifetime value.

-KPIs give the best high-level overview of how your company is doing and identifies potential areas of weakness (high churn, poor conversion of trial to paid, etc.).
+KPIs give the best high-level overview of how your company is doing and identify potential areas of weakness (high churn, poor conversion of trial to paid, etc.).

 Your content audit should identify actions that will improve your KPIs.